 5. Every disagreement is a chance to score points

-The relationship scorecard develops over time because one partner or both partners in a relationship use past wrongdoings to try to justify current righteousness.
+The relationship scorecard develops over time because one partner or both partners use past wrongdoings to justify current righteousness.

 You do not only deflect on the current issue, but you’re bringing up guilt and bitterness from the past to manipulate your partner into feeling wrong in any present argument or disagreement.
 This is regarded as one of the more unhealthy relationship signs.